bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 : The multicast Hello history of whether or not the multicast Hello messages prior to babel-exp-mcast-hello-seqno were received.
-  Representation of a binary sequence where the most recently received Hello is expressed as a "1" placed in the left-most bit, with prior bits shifted right (and "0" bits placed between prior Hello bits and most recent Hello for any not-received Hellos).
-Represented as a string using utf-8 encoded hex digits (\[0-9a-fA-F]).
-Note that this representation (supplied to a user interface or transmitted across a management interface) is a string representation of the stored binary value.
+  A binary sequence where the most recently received Hello is expressed as a "1" placed in the left-most bit, with prior bits shifted right (and "0" bits placed between prior Hello bits and most recent Hello for any not-received Hellos).
+This value should be displayed using hex digits (\[0-9a-fA-F]).
 See {{I-D.ietf-babel-rfc6126bis}}, section A.1.

 babel-hello-ucast-history:
 : The unicast Hello history of whether or not the unicast Hello messages prior to babel-exp-ucast-hello-seqno were received.
-  Representation of a binary sequence where the most recently received Hello is expressed as a "1" placed in the left-most bit, with prior bits shifted right (and "0" bits placed between prior Hello bits and most recent Hello for any not-received Hellos).
-Represented as a string using utf-8 encoded hex digits (\[0-9a-fA-F]).
-Note that this representation (supplied to a user interface or transmitted across a management interface) is a string representation of the stored binary value.
+  A binary sequence where the most recently received Hello is expressed as a "1" placed in the left-most bit, with prior bits shifted right (and "0" bits placed between prior Hello bits and most recent Hello for any not-received Hellos).
+This value should be displayed using hex digits (\[0-9a-fA-F]).
 See {{I-D.ietf-babel-rfc6126bis}}, section A.1.

 babel-txcost:
 : Transmission cost value from the last IHU packet received from